quandigital/quanUI/README.md

-jQuery and all third party plugins are included
+jQuery is required to run but not included.
+All other third party plugins are included:

 # third party